LCOGT/banzai-nres/docs/banzai_nres/data-products.rst

 - 'order': Physical dispersion order of this trace.

-- 'fiber': Fiber id.
+- 'fiber': Fiber ID.
 The calibration fiber is always 1.
 The science fiber is either 0 or 2.
 The science fiber on the target can be determined from the 'OBJECTS' keyword in the header.

--'wavelength': Wavelength per pixel for this trace (Angstroms).
+- 'wavelength': Wavelength per pixel for this trace (Angstroms).

 - 'flux': Extracted flux (counts).
 No blaze correction or continuum normalization is performed on this data.